ViviZa/react-app/README.md

+# Movie Scraper

+* This project is the front-end application of a scraper which scrapes movie data from imdb.
-this project was bootstrapped with <http://github.com/sw-yx/create-react-app-parcel>
+* it was bootstrapped with <http://github.com/sw-yx/create-react-app-parcel>

+## Build
-start this app with: yarn start
+	yarn start